HE, AP, APCR, HEAT, HESH - what does it all mean and what does it all do?

 - A damaged gun is considerably less accurate

-- A damaged engine has only 50% power output, slowing the vehicle down and becoming damaged has a chance of setting the vehicle on fire
+- A damaged engine has only 50% power output, slowing the vehicle down and getting hit has a chance of setting the vehicle on fire

 - A damaged radio has significantly reduced range